Rutgers Scarlet Knights football: Local media coverage

 Rutgers has a contract with SportsNet New York to air various football-related programming during the season.
 Previous to its Big Ten membership (where its media rights are mainly a part of the Big Ten Network), this included games produced by ESPN Plus.

-Football games air on the Rutgers Football Radio Network, which consists of three stations.
-The flagship is WFAN AM in New York, a 50,000 watt clear channel station that is also simulcast on the FM band.
-WFAN took over the flagship role from longtime home WOR in 2022.
-The other three stations in the network are WCTC, a low-power AM station that also carries Rutgers sports, WTMR, a Philadelphia area station, and WENJ, a South Jersey sports talk station.
-These games are produced by Nelligan Sports Marketing, a firm that finances college sports broadcasts throughout the nation.
+Football games air on the Rutgers Football Radio Network, the flagship of which as of 2022 is WFAN-AM/FM in New York.

-Chris Carlin was the voice of Rutgers football, with Ray Lucas serving as his color analyst.
-Bruce Beck subs for Lucas when he isn't available.
-MSG Network reporter Anthony Fucilli works as the sideline reporter while WFAN radio host Marc Malusis is the studio host.
+As of 2023, the Rutgers football broadcast team is led by Chris Carlin as play-by-play.
+Former Rutgers quarterback Mike Teel is the analyst for games played at home, while the team's road games feature former defensive end Julian Pinnix-Odrick as analyst.
+Anthony Fucilli serves as the sideline reporter for all games, with Marc Malusis hosting all studio segments with Eric LeGrand as his co-host analyst.

 Inside Rutgers Football is the coach's show of Rutgers University's football team.
 The show, which debuted at the start of the 2001 season, is hosted by WNBC's Bruce Beck and features the Scarlet Knights' head football coach.